 Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

-Are you still rocking that 90s look in your home but want to modernize a bit?
+Are you still rocking that 90s look in your home with oak wood cabinets but want a new modern look?
 Changing your flooring is a great option.
 Oak brings a warmth and authenticity to a home that my clients are still craving.
 If your oak cabinets are in good condition, why not keep them?
-You can achieve an updated fresh look by choosing a new floor that compliments any shade of oak.
+You can achieve an updated fresh look by choosing a new color flooring that compliments any shade of oak.

-First, there’s a few things to consider before choosing a new floor.
+Let’s start by considering a few things before choosing a new floor:

 1. Style of Your Kitchen